Nnamdingozi/movie-characters/README.md

 # Movie Characters app

 ## Description

-## Features

--React hooks
--React Routers
--Bootstrap

 This app gives information about Game of Thrones Movie characters.It is a two page app, built with react and react-routers.
 The app is styled using bootstrap.

+## Features

+- React hooks
+- React Routers
+- Bootstrap

 ## Getting Started with Create React App